jreijrink/MultiAgentVisualization/README.md

 I would appreciate to receive feedback about the prototype.
 Thanks for using and evaluating the prototype.

-For more information about the prototype read "Visualization of multi-agent systems - Prototype manual.pdf" A compiled version with all required files can be found in the ”release” directory.
+For more information about the prototype read "Visualization of multi-agent systems - Prototype manual.pdf".<br />
+A compiled version with all required files can be found in the ”release” directory.